California Regional Geologic Maps

 For decades the Geologic Atlas of California (discussed in the next section) has been the primary source of regional-scale geologic maps in California.
 In an effort to keep the maps current, the CGS has been compiling a new series of Regional Geologic Maps (RGM), starting in 1981.
 The new maps cover the same areas as the older Geologic Atlas of California, but show more detail and use geologic formations rather than the simplified geologic time-based units.

 The CGS published the first six maps of this series at 1:250,000 scale.
 After 1992, we began producing more detailed, larger scale maps (1:100,000 and 1:24,000 scales).
-To date, there are more than 100 new or updated geologic maps in the current RGM series: ten are officially Published, while the remainder are still considered Preliminary (see the sidebar below regarding Preliminary Regional Geologic Maps).
+To date, there are more than 100 new or updated geologic maps in the current RGM series.

-Published 30-by-60 minute quadrangles (1:100,000 scale)
+30-by-60 Minute Quadrangles (1:100,000 scale)

 San Diego, 2008 (RGM 3)

-For additional 30-by-60 minute quadrangles (1:100,000 scale) and 7.5 minute quadrangles (1:24,000 scale), visit our Preliminary Geologic Maps page
+Additional 30-by-60 minute quadrangles (1:100,000 scale) are available on our Preliminary Regional Geologic Maps page..

-The Geologic Atlas of California (1958-1969)
+The Geologic Atlas of California (1:250,000 scale)

 The Geologic Atlas of California was published between 1958 and 1969.
-Although more recent and more detailed mapping is available in many areas (see Current Regional Geologic Map Series, above), this set of maps is still the most detailed interpretation available for the entire state.
+Although more recent and more detailed mapping is available in many areas (see newer Regional Geologic Map Series above), this set of maps is still the most detailed interpretation available for the entire state.
 It provides a complete, consistent view of the geology of the state, prepared at 1:250,000 scale.
 The Geologic Atlas uses a single set of rock units defined by geologic time, rather than geologic formations defined by time and lithology.
 This allows a simplified, uniform depiction of geologic units.

 The following index map and list provide the areas covered by the individual sheets of the Geologic Atlas.
 You can download maps from the Geologic Atlas of California using the links provided in the list.